mgbeyer/burps/Ubuntu_Rails_Production_Server.md

 ## iQvoc application setup
 **(for general information see “<http://iqvoc.net/>”)**

-1)  **Git(Lab) setup**: Within your deployment-user’s home directory or relative (e.g. “/home/deploy/rep/”) and logged in as the deployment-user, fetch your (corr.) app from your repository (we’re using GESIS GitLab server here):
+1.  **Git(Lab) setup**: Within your deployment-user’s home directory or relative (e.g. “/home/deploy/rep/”) and logged in as the deployment-user, fetch your (corr.) app from your repository (we’re using GESIS GitLab server here):

-    a.  git clone your-project-url.git
+	* git clone your-project-url.git
 	  app\_name (use the git url as specified in your app’s Gemfile)

-    b.  “git clone” will create the directory “app\_name” for you, pull the application’s master branch to it and it will perform an implicit “git init” for the directory as well as a “git remote add” for the corr.
+	* “git clone” will create the directory “app\_name” for you, pull the application’s master branch to it and it will perform an implicit “git init” for the directory as well as a “git remote add” for the corr.
 Git repository’s master branch.

-    c.
-At this point you might want to consider some global configuration options for git in general (git config --global), like "core.editor", "user.name" and "user.email"
+	* At this point you might want to consider some global configuration options for git in general (git config --global), like "core.editor", "user.name" and "user.email"

-2)  **database credentials**: configure the database for production via “config/database.yml”
+2.  **database credentials**: configure the database for production via “config/database.yml”

-3)  **secret token**: Make sure you have “config/secrets.yml” in place and properly set-up for production (use “rake secret” to generate a new token).
+3.  **secret token**: Make sure you have “config/secrets.yml” in place and properly set-up for production (use “rake secret” to generate a new token).

-4)  **security precautions**: If you keep your database credentials and the secret token in their respective configuration files (as done above), it is imperative for security reasons those file won’t be included in your Git(Lab) repository (.gitignore).
+4.  **security precautions**: If you keep your database credentials and the secret token in their respective configuration files (as done above), it is imperative for security reasons those file won’t be included in your Git(Lab) repository (.gitignore).
 There are other